Capitaine-Adhoc/Nodered_Starlink_VictronGPS/README.md

 1. **Starlink API Node**:
    - Verify the API endpoint is correct for your Starlink setup
    - Default assumes standard local IP (192.168.100.1)

-2. **Victron gRPC Node**:
+   - Default port is 9200 (standard Dishy gRPC port)

-   - For the moment native gRPC call with node-red-contrib-grpc is bugged...
+2. **Victron Node**:
-   - Default port is 9200 (standard Victron gRPC port)
+   - For the moment native gRPC call with node-red-contrib-grpc is buggy...
    - Until NodeRed x Victron x gRPC is not fixed this flow will rely on grpcurl cmdline

 3. **Debug Nodes**: